-- 1 This section is based on existing SCC 14.16.360. - (1) Purpose.
+- (1) Purpose.
 This Section describes additional development standards for Guemes Island. - (2) Applicability.
 This Section applies to all development within all zones on Guemes Island, and is to be applied in conjunction with the underlying zoning regulations. - (3) Permitted Uses.
 Reserved. - (4) Administrative Special Uses.
 Reserved. - (5) Hearing Examiner Special Uses.
 Reserved. - (6) Prohibited Uses. - (a) Accessory dwelling units (ADUs) where the water source contains chloride levels greater than 25 ppm. - (7) Dimensional Standards. - (a) Setbacks. - (i) Front Setback for Fences.
-Fences that are less than 50 percent opaque and more than three feet tall must be set back at least 10 feet. - (ii) Side.
+Fences that are less than 50 percent opaque and more than three feet tall must be set back at least 10 feet. - (ii) Interior Side.
 Each side setback must be at least eight feet. - (b) Maximum Height. - (i) Structures Located in a Special Flood Hazard Area.
 The actual height of the structure from base flood elevation may not exceed 30 feet.